1. What are the casting requirements for this summer’s program?

 4. How many audition pieces do you want to hear?
 Who determines the first choice?

 We will hear at least one aria from each applicant.
 If time permits and the preliminary selection warrants, a second aria or portion of an aria may be requested.
 Most of the time, you will choose your first selection, but the panel may ask for an alternate if they feel it will better serve the purposes of the audition.

 5. What languages must my aria choices represent?

-We encourage you to bring arias from any operas for which you wish to be considered only if those arias are polished representations of your work.
+We encourage you to bring material from any operas for which you wish to be considered only if is a polished representation of your work.